Richardaeld/google_translate_game/README.md

 ### Game Start Screen
 + The game title stands out due to the use of a large font with a dark text shadow.
-+ The text descriptions/choices are placed over a dark background with a bright text color to help them stand out and draw the eye.
++ The text descriptions (select/options) are placed over a dark background with a bright text color to help them stand out and draw the eye.
 + Multiple user inputs given for returning and new users alike.

 ### Game Board
-+ A dark picture background was used to help the cards stand out.
++ A dark image background was used to help the cards stand out.
-+ Background chosen resembles that of a desk.
++ The background chosen because it resembles a desk or table.

-### Game Play
+### Gameplay
-+ Intuitive click to play style game.
++ The gameplay is kept intuitive and simple so users can focus on recognizing foreign words or word placement.
-+ A clearly visible timer and total acquired points are provided to the user in a easily readable header.
++ The game header contains a timer and points calculator in a easily read format.
-+ The cards are dynamically added and removed, with JavaScript, as the game starts and ends.
++ The cards are dynamically added and removed, with JavaScript, when the game starts and ends.
 + The game allows multiple playthroughs without having to refresh browser.
 + A click limiter was installed to keep users from spam clicking to win the game.
-This duration can be increased by increasing the game's difficulty setting.
+This duration can be changed by selecting a different game difficulty setting.

 ### Game Cards
 + The default background image of the game cards resemble that of flash cards that school students would use.
-+ The font family chosen for the cards mimics a hand-written font and was paired with a bright text color which gives a home-made flash card appearance.
++ The font family chosen for the cards mimics a hand-written font and was paired with a bright text color.
+This combination gives a home-made flash card appearance.
 + A CSS effect is applied to the game cards to give them a flipping animation.
+Which helps give this simple game a wow factor.

 ### Page Performance
 + Code kept simple, clean, and elegant for quicker load times.